by-jp/www.byjp.me/content/notes/twitter/173740829452668928/index.md

 - imported
 - from-twitter
 ---
 I am on a train populated, it seems, almost entirely with Italians.
-Is there something going on in Cirencester?\!
+Is there something going on in Cirencester?!